quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 described in ({{Section 13.3 of RFC9000}}).
 Data sent beyond that byte offset SHOULD NOT be retransmitted.

-As described in {{Section 3.2 of RFC9000}}, QUIC stacks MAY deliver data beyond that offset to the receiving application.
-An sending QUIC stack MAY choose a Reliable Size that is greater than the offset supplied by the application.
+As described in {{Section 3 of RFC 9000}}, stream reset signals are not guaranteed to traverse to the receiver.
+QUIC stacks might deliver data beyond the specified offset to the receiving application.
-Applications MUST NOT assume that the error code or the offset traverses to their peers.

 ## Multiple RESET_STREAM_AT / RESET_STREAM frames {#multiple-frames}